lucacolombomsia/turnover_analysis/README.md

     wget -O develop/data/turnover.csv https://www.dropbox.com/s/qnu09f9xo30njvc/turnover.csv?dl=1
     ```

 7. OPTIONAL STEP.
-If you want to run unit tests before running the code, run the following commands:
+If you want to run unit tests on the code in the develop directory before running it, type the following in your command line:

     ```
     cd develop/tests